scalastic/scalastic.github.io/_posts/en/2021-03-16-installer-java-sdkman.markdown

 ================================================================================
 {% endhighlight %}

-### Installation réelle du JDK
+### Actual installation of the JDK

-Faites vos jeux... moi, c'est fait !
-Comme je travaille sur le build de code Java en code natif en ce moment, je choisis `GraalVM` en version `11` et je sélectionne son identifier `21.0.0.2.r11-grl`.
-A vous de jouer.
+Place your bets ... me, it's done!
+As I am working on the build of Java code in native code at the moment, I choose `GraalVM` in version` 11` and I select its identifier `21.0.0.2.r11-grl`.
+It's your turn.

-Pour l'installer, je lance la commande :
+To install it, I run the command:

 {% highlight zsh %} % sdk install java 21.0.0.2.r11-grl{% endhighlight %}

-Ce qui me donne en sortie, le processus d'installation
+Which gives me the output, the installation process

 {% highlight output %}
 Downloading: java 21.0.0.2.r11-grl